tokudayo/NekoNet/README.md

 ### Methodology overview
 #### Cat face dataset
 We ran queries on [petfinder API](https://www.petfinder.com/developers/v2/docs/) to collect images of cats, grouped by their unique IDs.
 A cat face detector was trained using [YOLOv5](https://github.com/ultralytics/yolov5) to crop out the faces.
 We fixed/removed bad classes which either contain images of different cats or non-face images.
 All images were then resized to 224x224.
 The dataset after these preprocessing steps now has 7,229 classes of 34,906 images.

+The figure below shows examples from 2 classes.

 Class 818   | Class 5481
 ------------|------------
 ![Class 818](./_static/cat_818.jpg)|![Class 5481](./_static/cat_5481.jpg)